the-teachingRSE-project/competencies/competencies.md

     As per individual (RSE Team).&
     Can choose to run local environments to host software or catalogue software, they can also provide institution-level access to platforms that support this.
     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
+    SP&
+    Responsibility may be with an individual but they may not have necessary knowledge/skills.& This is a core area that RSE teams need to be aware of.
+    An RSE team might have established practices, workflows and policies at hand to routinely publish software.& As with individual (local) developer.&
+    As with individual (RSE Team).&
+    The organization should raise awareness about software as publishable scientific output, provide recommendations and checklists to support software-publications and have legal experts in place to deal with complex cases.
+    \\\hline
+    %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     DOMREP&